AliceO2Group/QualityControl/doc/QuickStart.md

 [↑ Go to the Table of Content ↑](../README.md) | [Continue to Modules Development →](ModulesDevelopment.md)

+## Read this first !

+This page will give you a basic idea of the QC and how to run it.
+Please read it *in its entirety* and run the commands along the way.
+Do not start developing your module before you have reached the next section called "Modules Development".

+We would be very grateful if you could report to us any error or inaccuracy you found.

+Thanks !

 ## Requirements

 A Linux machine (CC7 or Ubuntu) or a Mac.
 See the O2 instructions below for the exact supported versions.